Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/dsr/00_index/index.en.md

 ![](images/dsr_cheatsheet.jpg)
 *(Shortened link: [https://cutt.ly/EleDC_DSR_summary](images/dsr_cheatsheet.jpg))*

+## Things to note

+- Using automarkers to mark Thunder players in Wroth of the Heavens, and especially Wroth Flames is considered the norm (*use at your own risk*).

 # Ser Adelphel and Ser Grinnaux

 Dragonsong's Reprise is the first Ultimate to showcase a "door" boss.
 As such, there are two sets of markers and macros to use for this fight.